TingLi2016/TransOrGAN/README.md

 # TransOrGAN
 #### The scripts listed above are used to reproduce the results for TransOrGAN study.
 Due to the size limitation at GitHub, the data and model information are provided by request.
+To re-run these scripts, please make sure update the data and model path to your working directory.

 ### Function of the scripts:
 - generate_train_set.py and generate_test_set.py are used for generating transcriptomic profiles for the training and test set using TransOrgan.